Air-Fry-Till-I-Die/air-fry-till-i-die.github.io/index.md

 ### User inventory page
 The user inventory page lists all of the ingredients that a user owns.
 It lists each ingredient as a card, and has a link which directs the user to the ingredient's nutrition page.
 Currently, it has no way of adding new ingredients to the inventory, this will be implemented once we get the vendor page going.
 <img src="docs/user-inventory.jpg">
-[Go to Inventory page.](http://159.89.54.201/#/inventory) (must be logged in, currently unable to add anything to inventory, and not initialized with default items)
+[Go to Inventory page.](http://159.89.54.201/#/inventory) (must be logged in, currently unable to add but shows some default items)

 ### User recipes page
 The User recipe page lists the user's created recipes.
 The recipe card needs improvement, and a feature is being considered to bring the user to a new site which displays the recipe instead of just on the card.
 We plan to differentiate between All Recipes and User Recipes in the future to allow a user to edit or remove their additions.